Almighty-Mose/gunsafe/NOTES.md

   Try not to repeat code.
 Ask yourself, "If I'm repeating code, where else should I put this so I only write it once?"

 NO SCAFFOLDS.

+firearm form

+  make
+  model
+  price

+  Does this firearm have any accessories?
+    1, 2, 3, 4, etc.

+  user hits 3 accessories
+    firearm#create

+    redirect accessory#new

+  user_input.times do render form